So You Think You Can Dance (American TV series) season 7: Las Vegas week

-Finals
+Studio Shows

 Format changes

 Executive producer Nigel Lythgoe has stated numerous format changes for this season.

-Instead of naming a top 20 to compete in the finals, the show planned on selecting a top 10 - they ended up accepting an extra contestant to create a top 11.
-The contestants were informed of their inclusion in the finals by the judges either traveling to each dancer's home or personally telephoning them to reveal their fate.
+Instead of naming a top 20 to compete in the studio shows, the show planned on selecting a top 10 - they ended up accepting an extra contestant to create a top 11.
+The contestants were informed of their inclusion in the studio shows by the judges either traveling to each contestant's home or personally telephoning them to reveal their fate.
 This is in contrast to previous seasons where the contestants walked down a long corridor to face the judging panel.

-Rather than partnering up the contestants with each other, partners were chosen at random each week from a pool of All-Stars composed of top dancers that have appeared in previous seasons of the show, and the competitors performed in their All-Star partners' specialized style.
-Additionally, rather than eliminating a pair of contestants each week, contestants were voted on as individuals from the beginning of the competition, and only one was eliminated per week.
+Rather than partnering up the contestants with each other, partners were chosen at random each week from a pool of All-Stars composed of former top contestants that have appeared in previous seasons of the show, and the contestants performed in their All-Star partners' specialized style.
+Additionally, rather than sending home a pair of contestants each week, contestants were voted on as individuals from the beginning of the competition, and only one was sent home per week.
 Only three contestants were featured in the finale, as opposed to the usual four.

 On June 16, 2010—the first performance show—host Cat Deeley revealed that the phone numbers viewers needed to dial to vote for their favorite contestant(s) were changed to 1-888-6BEST## from the usual 1-888-TEMPO##, ## being the numerical order of the contestant.
 This year also marks the first season in which, just like the results shows in all seasons prior, the performance shows were aired live, as opposed to being taped earlier in the week.
 This is also the first season to be broadcast in high-definition video.